Our team

 John Lardas Modern is Professor of Religious Studies at Franklin & Marshall College where he teaches classes on American religious history, literature, technology, and aesthetics..
 Former Editor-at-Large for The Immanent Frame, he co-curated Frequencies and co-edits Class 200: New Studies in Religion (both with Kathryn Lofton).
 Modern is the author of Secularism in Antebellum America (University of Chicago Press) and The Bop Apocalypse: The Religious Visions of Kerouac, Ginsberg, and Burroughs (University of Illinois Press).
 The Religion Machine; or, a particular history of the brain is forthcoming from the University of Chicago Press.
 Modern is also working on a long-term project that explores the end of the world through the lens of Akron, OH.
 Modern’s work has been funded by the Woodrow Wilson Foundation, the National Endowment for the Humanities, and the Social Science Research Council.
 He is currently a member of the School of Social Science at the Institute for Advanced Study and was an ACLS Frederick Burkhardt fellow at the McNeil Center for Early American Studies in 2018-19.

-Elaine Peña is Associate Professor of American Studies.
+Elaine Peña is a Professor in the Department of Performing Arts.
 Her main areas of research include Anthropology of Religion, Built Environment, Performance Theory, Transnationalism, Border Studies, Latino Studies, Latin American Studies (Mexico).
 Her first book, Performing Piety: Making Space Sacred with the Virgin of Guadalupe (University of California Press, 2011), examines Guadalupan sacred space production among working-class Mexican-Americans and Mexican nationals living between Illinois and central Mexico.
 She is currently working on a book manuscript that examines the tradition of commemorating George Washington’s Birthday on the Texas-Tamaulipas border.
 Her work has appeared in several publications including The Drama Review, Material Religion: The Journal of Objects, Art, and Belief, American Literary History, and American Quarterly.

 Seth Perry, Princeton University